 - Skills learned are transferable

 - Reflective activities built into the experience

-- Related to career goals, coursework, and ASU learning outcomes. (credit-bearing)
+- Related to career goals, coursework, and Adams State learning outcomes. (credit-bearing)

 - Faculty member provides additional supervision (credit-bearing)